MoonBlvd/tad-IROS2019/README.md

 	pytorch 1.0
 	torchsummaryX
 	tensorboardX

 ## Train and test
 Note that we apply a FOL and ego-motion prediction model to do unsupervised anomaly detection.
-Thus model training is to train the FOL and ego-motion prediction model on normal driving dataset.
-We haved used HEV-I as the training set.
+Thus, the model is only trained for FOL and ego-motion prediction on normal driving datasets.
+In the paper, we used HEV-I as the training data.
 ### Train
 The training script and a config file template are provided.
-We trained the ego motion predictor first and then train the FOL and ego motion predictor jointly:
+We first train the ego motion predictor and then train the FOL and ego motion predictor jointly:

 	python train_ego_pred.py --load_config config/fol_ego_train.yaml
 	python train_fol.py --load_config config/fol_ego_train.yaml

 ### Run FOL on test set and then Anomaly Detection
-For evaluation purpose, we firstly run our fol_ego model on test dataset, e.g. A3D to generate all predictions
+For evaluation purpose, we firstly run our fol_ego model on test dataset, e.g. A3D, to generate all predictions

 	python run_fol_for_AD.py --load_config config/test_A3D.yaml